-8. SUMMARY OF FACT(s): The Army Discharge Review Board considers applications for upgrade as instructed by Department of Defense Instruction 1332.28.
+8. SUMMARY OF FACT(S): The Army Discharge Review Board considers applications for upgrade as instructed by Department of Defense Instruction 1332.28.

-The applicant requests an upgrade to general (under honorable conditions).
+The applicant requests, through counsel, an upgrade to honorable along with a RE code, SPD code, and a narrative reason change.
 The applicant's Army Military Human Resources Record (AMHRR), the issues, and documents submitted with the application were carefully reviewed.